ryantd42/NY-Legislative-Git/2023/A1643A-2023/bill.md

   ___________

- Introduced by M. of A. THIELE -- read once and referred to the Committee on Judiciary
+ Introduced by M. of A. THIELE -- read once and referred to the Committee on  Judiciary -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to amend the mental hygiene law, in relation to proceedings for appointment of a guardian for personal needs or property management
+ AN ACT to amend the mental hygiene law, in relation to  proceedings  for appointment  of  a  guardian  or other caretaker for personal needs or property management

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: